AbdulRahmanAlHamali/flutter_typeahead/CONTRIBUTING.md

   - Code is free of lint errors
 - Format your code with `dartfmt`
 - Write helpful documentation
+- Write new tests that cover your code base changes
+- Make sure all current tests pass
 - If you would like to make a bigger / fundamental change to the codebase, please file a lightweight example PR / issue.

 ## Before Uploading